JorgenVatle/vue-meteor-error-notifier/README.md

 import Vue from 'vue';
 import VueMeteorErrorNotifier from 'vue-meteor-error-notifier';

-Vue.use(VueMeteorErrorNotifier, {
+// Make sure this is placed after Vue.use(Buefy) or Vue.use(VueSweetalert2) Vue.use(VueMeteorErrorNotifier, {
     notifier: 'sweetalert2' // Can be one of 'native', 'sweetalert2' or 'buefy' });